Achieving Business Objectives with a Data-Driven Channel Partner Portal Software.

 Every vendor is unique and the data they measure depends on their corporate goals.
-Hence, the portal they employ needs to accommodate all the bells and whistles for measuring their channel-objectives.
+Hence, the channel partner portal they employ needs to accommodate all the bells and whistles for measuring their channel-objectives.

 Setting Channel Objectives

 It’s a well-known fact that you get what you measure!
 Successful vendors align their corporate metrics with the objectives they have set to measure.
 Therefore, before designing and granting channel partners access to their partner portal, we recommend vendors outline their corporate objectives and a plan for measuring these objectives.
-Once channel managers, members of the organization, and all involved in the value chain are clear on the corporate goals, vendors need to take the time to invest in a system that is able to effectively measure and manage against their set objectives.
+Once channel managers, members of the organization, and all involved in the value chain are clear on the corporate goals, vendors need to take the time tothat is able to effectively measure and manage against their set objectives.